 For the multi-person leagues, if the league is not completely filled by the start of the game then all entries on that league are voided and the entry fees returned to the users accounts.
 The one exception to this is the large field tournaments, where the contest and prize pool are typically guaranteed, regardless of the number of entrants.

-You can edit your lineup at any point until the start of the contest by clicking on the contest in the My Contests tab.
+You can edit your lineup at any point until the start of the contest by clicking on the contest in the Upcoming tab.
 Once the contest starts, you will be able to see your opponents' lineups and all players on your roster will be "locked in" (no longer editable).

 For all sports you should see most players who are on the team roster for the selected games.
 However, contests may be created up to a week in advance.
 To avoid giving late entrants an unfair advantage, the players available, their positions, and their pricing will not be altered once the contest is created.
 So there may be times when a player is not available in a contest, such as when a minor league baseball player has recently been called up to the Major Leagues.
 This also means that if the player you're looking for was traded from a team that was not scheduled to play during the contest period to a team that is scheduled to play, we will not add that player if the trade was completed after contests were created.